kuzzleio/documentation/src/api/1/controller-memory-storage/bitcount/index.md

 ## Response

-Return the number of set bits.
+Returns the number of set bits.

 ```javascript
 {